poole/hyde/_posts/2017-02-25-shell-scripting.md

 ```

 There's also a for loop, which I use all the time.
-The following script uses [imagemagick](https://www.imagemagick.org/)'s `convert` command to convert all `.jpg` files in the current directory to PNGs.
+Here's a silly example, which tells you about the file type of everything in your home directory.

 ```
-for i in *.jpg
+for i in ~/*
 do
-  convert $i $i.png
-done
+  echo "what is the type of $i?" file $i done
 ```